Unleash the creative. Free the feminine. Heal the world.

 Our deliberate approval is even more vital and must be strong enough to hold the threat impact enough to convert it.
 The key to remember is that contraction is always directly proportional to the level of opening that occurred.
 After contraction, we can always return to that level of opening.

-Feminine Spirituality's Role in Relationships and Intimacy
+The Impact of Feminine Spirituality on Relationships and Intimacy

 Sign Up and Join Us